 The Quakers won a school-record 29 games in 2014 and placed third in the ODAC Tournament, a new high.
 Guilford also produced the program's first All-American, first-team second baseman Cynthia Hayes '14.
 Shores helped Guilford set or tie another 17 school standards in 2014 and saw Hayes and Marty Wilcox '15 both collect First Team All-ODAC and All-Atlantic laurels.

 Shores has a 199-166-2 record in nine seasons and owns the school records for most softball coaching victories and seasons.
 Fourteen of his students have combined for eight all-region, seven all-state, two all-district and 20 All-ODAC commendations.

 Shores came to Guilford after three seasons as an assistant coach at Neumann (Pa.)
 College, during which time the Knights compiled a 60-52 record.
 He worked with head coach Bill Saar and helped Neumann to its first Pennsylvania Athletic Conference title and NCAA Division III Tournament berth in 2006.

 A native of Chester County, Pa., Shores founded and coached the Chester County Stars, a United States Specialty Sports Association (USSSA) softball program with youth teams in five age groups.
 He served as Tournament Director for the Stars College Showcase and as president of GGS Fastpitch.
 A member of the National Fastpitch Coaches Association, Shores hosted winter pitching clinics in the Downingtown (Pa.) area for six years and is also an experienced hitting instructor.

 Shores resides in High Point, N.C., with his wife, Susan.
-The couple has three children and four grandchildren.
+The couple has three children and five grandchildren.